openflexo-team/openflexo-http/src/site/GettingStarted.md

 }
 ```

-- Here is an example for a textfield
+- Here is an example for a text field:

 ```typescript
 import { TextField } from "./openflexo/ui/TextField";
 const textfield = new TextField("test", "here a value", "Label", true);